baegopooh/immich-native/README.md

   * Replaces `/usr/src` to `/var/lib/immich`.

-  * Limits listening host from 0.0.0.0 to 127.0.0.1.
-If you do not want this to happen (make sure you fully understand the security risks!), comment out the `sed` command in `install.sh`'s "Use 127.0.0.1" part.

 ## 7. Install systemd services

 Because the install script switches to the immich user during installation, you must install systemd services manually: